code-builders/curriculum/ruby/projects/planets.md

 # Wave 1
 ## Primary Requirements
 - Get creative!
-Give each instance of `Planet` diameters, mass, moons.. whatever! __Allow these attributes to be set using a hash in initialize.__
+Give each instance of `Planet` diameters, mass, moons.. whatever!
 - You should be able to create many different planets with different properties, like Mercury, Venus, Earth, Mars, Jupiter, etc.

 ## Optional Enhancements
-- Give each planet a rate of solar rotation
 - Give each planet a `@distance_from_the_sun` attribute

 - Write a program that asks for user input to query the planets: